ABM4ALL/Melodie/paper/paper.md

 * `Visualizer` - provides the APIs to interact with `MelodieStudio` for visualization.
 * `MelodieStudio` - another library in parallel with `Melodie`, which supports results visualization and interactive simulation in the browser.
 * `Config` - provides the channel to define project information, e.g., project name, folder paths.
-* `DBConn` - provides the functions to write to or read from the database.
+* `DBConn` - provides IO functions for the database.
 * `MelodieException` - provides the pre-defined exceptions in `Melodie` to support debugging.

 # Resources